awsdocs/aws-rust-developer-guide-v1/doc_source/getting-started.md

 # Getting started with the AWS SDK for Rust<a name="getting-started"></a>

 This chapter describes how to get started with the AWS SDK for Rust \(the SDK\)\.
-It includes information about getting an AWS account, installing the SDK, and creating a "Hello world" code example that lists all of your Amazon Simple Storage Service \(Amazon S3\) buckets in a region\.
+It includes information about getting an AWS account, installing the SDK, and creating a "Hello world" code example that lists all of your Amazon DynamoDB \(DynamoDB\) tables in a region\.

 **Topics**
 + [Prerequisites](#getting-started-prerequisites)